jiko/cyborgmanifesto/index.md

 as well as a historical consciousness marking systematic breakdown of all the signs of Man in 'Western' traditions, constructs a kind of postmodernist identity out of otherness, difference, and specificity.
-This postmodernist identity is fully political, whatever might be said abut other possible postmodernisms.
+This postmodernist identity is fully political, whatever might be said about other possible postmodernisms.
 Sandoval's oppositional consciousness is about contradictory locations and heterochronic calendars, not about relativisms and pluralisms.</p>